nouj341/INSTA341/Meetings.md

 * February 28th 2020:
      * Update two meetings on the Wiki Meetings page
      * Milestone for Sprint 1 and Sprint 2 have been closed

+* March 2nd 2020:
+     * Update Brainstorm page
+       * Task Breakdown of additional feature which will be for sprint #4
+        * User story: search bar + button [Issue #43]
+        * Story points have been assigned to each task of the addtional feature